To the Members

-Your Directors are pleased to present their Twenty Fifth Annual Report together withthe Audited Financial Statements of the Company for the Financial Year ended on March 312018.
+Your Directors are pleased to present their Twenty Eighth Annual Report together withthe Audited Financial Statements of your Company ("the Company" or"Redington") for the financial year ended on March 31 2021.

 The Directors feel that it is appropriate to present the consolidated financialperformance of the Company in the manner set out below:

 | || ||2020-21 || || ||2019-20 || |

 |Particulars ||India Consolidated ||Overseas Consolidated ||Total Consolidated ||India Consolidated ||Overseas Consolidated ||Total Consolidated |

 |Revenue from operations ||22827.4 ||34118.5 ||56945.9 ||18789.7 ||32675.5 ||51465.2 |

 |Other Income ||55.7 ||40.0 ||95.7 ||29.8 ||18.8 ||48.6 |

 |Total Revenue ||22883.1 ||34158.5 ||57041.6 ||18819.5 ||32694.3 ||51513.8 |